tqwewe/website/src/index.md

   details: Automatically bump version and changelog generation with your own custom steps and workflows.
 - title: Release profiles
   details: Your branching model requires different steps for releases, prerelease, hotfix ?
 We got you covered
-- title: No dependency
+- title: Depends only on libgit2
-  details: Cocogitto has two standalone binary, the only system dependency is git
+  details: Cocogitto has two standalone binary, the only system dependency is libgit2
 - title: Conventional git log
   details: Search your commit history matching conventional commit items such as scope and commit type.
 - title: Enforce conventional commits via github actions